carmenwnyc/lexical-analysis/README.md

 ## Main Program
 Lexical Analyzer is implemented in `src/Lexer.cpp`.
 Below are the token classes implemented.
+* Note: Template in `src/Lexer.cpp` was originally provided by Saikat Chakraborty on 9/11/2020.
+Functions stateTransition() and tokenizeCode() written by Carmen Wu
 * [ ] **Keywords**: any tokens from the list [_**if**_/_**else**_, _**for**_, _**while**_, _**extern**_, _**asm**_]
 	* Token class: _KEYWORD_
 * [ ] **Identifiers**: any tokens that begin with an **_alphabetic_** (including both capital and lowercase) character or an **_underscore_** (_), followed by at most 16 alphanumeric characters and/or underscore (EXCEPT for the keyword tokens)